trevordblack/Juliog/README.md

 2) Passing a parameter through function interface

+   Behaves identically to `parameter` in Verilog.
-   if your hardware function has keywords they can be overwritten
+   If your hardware function has keywords they can be overwritten.

 ```julia
 	julia> function LOGIC(OUT, IN ; passed_param = 8)